Thursday, 8 January 2015

 Mass is sung after Terce.
 The Gloria is sung and the second collect is of the Nativity.
 The Credo are sung.
 The preface and communicantes are of the Nativity.

 Vespers are Second Vespers of the Nativity, but from the chapter they are of St. Stephen.
 The chapter is proper, the hymn Deus tuorum militum.
-After the collect of the feast commemorations are sung of with a commemoration of St. John the Evangelist and the Octave of the Nativity of the LORD.
+After the collect of the feast commemorations are sung of St. John the Evangelist and the Octave of the Nativity of the LORD.